kelvgooding/kelvgooding/README.md

 # Kelv Gooding

-I am a hobbyist/freelance Software Developer, who enjoys coding and building personal projects using a range of programming languages, such as:
+I am a hobbyist Software Developer, who enjoys coding and building personal projects using a range of programming languages, such as:

 * Python
 * Flask